jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 (src: Databricks)

-* Control plane is managed by Databricks in their cloud account, and it includes backend services, webapp for workpaces, notebooks repository, job manager, cluster manager...
+* Control plane is managed by Databricks in their cloud account, and it includes backend services, webapp for workspaces, notebooks repository, job manager, cluster manager...
 It hosts everything except the Sparks Cluster.
 * Each customer has his own workspace, any command runs in workspace will exist inside the control plane.
 * Data plane is managed within the customer's cloud account.
 Data is own, isolated and secured by each customer.
-Datasources can be inside the customer account or as external services.
+Data sources can be inside the customer account or as external services.
 * There is a private network between the data and the control planes.
 A lot of control over how cloud accounts are integrated and secured.

 The Webapp is where customers access all the platform interfaces (APIs and UI):